neumino/thinky/documentation/api/query.md

 or `orderBy` (and not when you call `run`), if an index is available, `thinky` will automatically use an index.

+The command `filter` is optimized only in case an object is passed as the first argument.
+The first field in lexicographic order that match an index will be replaced with `getAll`.

+The command `orderBy` is optimized only when a string is passed as the first argument.

 _Note_: The current behavior is to look at the indexes of the model stored in the query.
 If you use `r.table(Model.getTableName())` instead of `Model` in a nested query, you may have unexpected/broken optimizations.
 Use an anonymous function if you